 Graduates of the program typically go on to well-paying jobs or, for those already working in the field, receive raises, promotions and, in some cases, better positions elsewhere.

-The MS operations degree also prepares you for such professional certifications as PMP, Certified Associate in Project Management (CAPM)® and Six Sigma Green Belt.
+The MS operations degree also prepares you for such professional certifications as PMP, Certified Associate in Project Management (CAPM)®, and Six Sigma Green Belt.
+To sit for the Six Sigma certification exam, you must also meet certain additional requirements, which can be found on the International Association for Six Sigma Certification website.

 Important Note: SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI)®.
 Project managers are increasingly turning to R.E.P.s for certification training and maintenance.
-PMI is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
-Students must take the QSO 645 Project Management for PMP Certification course in order to satisfy the educational requirement needed to take the PMP exam.
+PMI is the world's largest project management member association, representing more than 650,000 practitioners worldwide.
+Students must take the QSO 645 Project Management for Project Management Professional (PMP)® Certification course in order to satisfy the educational requirement needed to take the PMP exam.
+Additional requirements that must be satisfied to sit the PMP exam can be found on the Project Management Institute website.

 This 36-credit interdisciplinary program gives you the knowledge, skills and education necessary to pursue or accelerate a career in operations and project management.
 This specialized master's degree can be completed in as few as 15 months and provides a market-relevant combination of a comprehensive business education and real-world applications.